joomengine/jcb-documentation/059-Adding-none-database-fields-to-an-admin-view.md

 * Data transfer between tables.
 * Advanced UI interactions or subforms.

-If your use case doesn’t involve these scenarios, you can safely continue using standard database fields.
+If your use case doesn't involve these scenarios, you can safely continue using standard database fields.

 ---

 ### Key Takeaways

-* Use `None DB` when a field’s data shouldn’t persist in the database.
+* Use `None DB` when a field's data shouldn't persist in the database.
 * Always handle its value manually using **JavaScript** or **custom PHP**.
 * Remember: these fields are **excluded** from database schema generation and must be **explicitly processed** during save.

 ---

 **Tutorial Reference:**
-*“Adding None Database Fields to an Admin View” – JCB Official Tutorial* *Video Duration: ~5 minutes*
+*"Adding None Database Fields to an Admin View" – JCB Official Tutorial* *Video Duration: ~5 minutes*
 *Based on latest Joomla Component Builder version and Admin View UI.*